dpanangian/Emochat/README.md

 # Emochat

+The folder consists of two apps we developed separated by subdirectories:

+1) EmotionClassifier:
+    - Prototype (Chatting app with emotion analysis)
+    - Data
+    - Notebooks & Scripts on preparing the data and developing the model
+2) Simulation:
+    - Chatting platform we used to collect the data

+# Tutorial
-A minimal tutorial on how to get the apps running.
+a How-to on getting the apps running.

 ## Environment